 rarely cause blindness.
 TodaspaLens removal and replacement Surgery as practiced in Sri Venkateswara Nethralaya is

 a stichless, bloodless, painless procedure performed in less than 20mins

 and the patient is sent home immediately after surgery and no hospitalization is required.

 Benefits of early surgery include restoration of maximum vision without glasses,

 return to normal activity the next day itself and minimum or no complications

 whatsoever leading to a happy surgeon and a more happy patient.

-Cataract surgery is permitted under insurance CASHLESS claim, can i avail
+Cataract and lens disease surgery is permitted under insurance CASHLESS claim, can i avail

 cashless facility for this illness ?